majedali117/psychic-meme/admin-panel-documentation.md

 ## Implementation Summary

-The TimeTravelers Admin Panel has been successfully implemented with the following enhancements:
+The Agentive Buddy Admin Panel has been successfully implemented with the following enhancements:

 - **Complete Mentors Management**: Added a comprehensive interface for managing AI mentors
 - **File Upload Functionality**: Implemented secure file upload for mentor avatars and other assets